tupui/soroban-pumpit/README.md

   game by calling the contract with a high pumping level without doing anything.
 - Synchronize function to ensure multiple players start at the same time, also rely on data stored on the contract.
-- Use the Python SDK to talk to Soroban. i.e. simplify IOT deployment.

 Feel free to raise any issues or even make PRs!